thiennguyen93/thiennguyen-local-tunnel/README.md

 ## Usage

-When local tunnel is installed globally, just use the `tnt` command to start the tunnel.
+When local tunnel is installed globally, just use the `tl` command to start the tunnel.

 ```
-tnt 3000
+tl 3000
 ```

 Your tunnel will be ready immediately with the random endpoint